PADL/libbrowserid/README.md

 You can use OpenSSL to create these files as you would when setting a server up for TLS.
 The subjectAltName or the CN must match the acceptor host name.

+## Other configruation

+You can configure the maximum ticket lifetime and renewable lifetime with the maxticketage and maxrenewage properties in browserid.json, respectively (this is the same file used to configure mutual authentication above).

+Otherwise, the GSS BrowserID mechanism sets the ticket lifetime to 10 hours and the renewable lifetime to 7 days.

+Clock skew is not currently configurable but may be in a future release.

 ## Testing

 ### gss-sample